-Not long after, evidence of light being a wave has become so persuasive and the biggest breakthrough was when James Clerk Maxwell discovered the existence of electromagnetic waves.
+Not long after, evidence of light being a wave has become so persuasive, and the biggest breakthrough was when James Clerk Maxwell discovered the existence of electromagnetic waves.

 The nature of light as a particle does not end, however, since the energy carried by light waves during emission and absorption reveals a particle aspect of light called photons or quanta.
 This contradiction has been solved when the field of quantum theory was established, which states that light (and other electromagnetic waves) is both a particle and a wave.

-2. Light as a wave
+2. Light as a Wave

-We have first introduced light as an electromagnetic wave, and like any type of wave, EM waves also have amplitude, frequency, and wavelength.
+We first introduced light as an electromagnetic wave, and like any type of wave, EM waves also have amplitude, frequency, and wavelength.